99 beautiful things we love about America

 Ice castles, various states

-These stunning ice castles pop up seasonally in Utah, Wisconsin, Minnesota, New Hampshire and Colorado.
+These stunning ice castles pop up seasonally in Utah, Wisconsin, Minnesota, New Hampshire, New York and Colorado.
 They're actually man-made, conjured up from thousands of icicles, then illuminated with LED lights.
 The result is a series of sparkling ice palaces, complete with glowing tunnels, archways, caverns and even thrones.
-Discover more stunning images of snow and ice festivals across the world here.

 Antelope Canyon, Arizona